confuciussayuhm/burp-mcp-server/README.md

 - **30 MCP tools** across categories: HTTP requests, proxy history, encoding, scanner, Collaborator, intercept, config, editor, Repeater/Intruder
 - **Programmatic proxy intercept** — hold, inspect, modify, forward, or drop requests and responses from an MCP client
 - **Streamable HTTP transport** on configurable host:port (default `127.0.0.1:9876`)
-- **Approval controls** for HTTP requests and history access with interactive dialogs
+- **Non-blocking approval queue** — MCP-initiated HTTP requests and history access raise pending approvals you resolve from the **Approvals** panel, with a record of recent decisions
+- **Burp Target Scope integration** — anything in **Target → Scope** can be auto-approved without queueing
+- **Capture mode** — optionally auto-approve *every* new target and add it to the auto-approve list as you browse
-- **Auto-approve targets** by hostname, host:port, or wildcard pattern
+- **Auto-approve targets** by hostname, host:port, or wildcard pattern, addable via a right-click **MCP: Auto-approve target** context menu
+- **Auto-restart** — the server restarts automatically when you change the bind host or port

 ## Requirements